NahidEbrahimian/Deep-Learning-Tensorflow/README.md

 Preprocess stage consists of 4 common stages: detect, align, represent and verify.

-You must first clone retinaface using the following command:
+- you must first clone retinaface using the following command:

 ```
 !git clone https://github.com/serengil/retinaface
 ```

-Put `preprocess.py` in ./retinaface directory.
+- put `preprocess.py` in `./retinaface` directory.

-then, run the following command to apply preprocessing:
+- then, run the following command to apply preprocessing:

 ```
 %cd ./retinaface